 \section{Constant-Weight Dicke States via Global \CZ Gates}

 We will now describe how to unitarily prepare constant-weight Dicke states in constant-depth, via global \CZ operations (i.e. within the \QACZ circuit class).
-Our first main result is an explicit \QACZ circuit for exact preparation of constant-weight Dicke states, requiring polynomial ancillae. \begin{restatable}[Exact Constant-Weight Dicke in \QACZ]{theorem}{exactdickeqaczero} For any $k=\calO(1)$, there exists a \QACZ circuit for exact preparation of the weight-$k$ Dicke state, using $\calO(n^{k+1})$ ancillae. \end{restatable} Our second main result is an explicit circuit for constant-error approximation of the $W$ state (weight-1 Dicke state), using only \emph{constant} ancillae. \begin{restatable}[Approximate $W$ State in \QACZ]{theorem}{approxw} For any constant error $\varepsilon \in (0,1)$ there exists a \QACZ~circuit family $\{C_n\}_{n\in\mathbb{N}}$ with $a=O(1)$ ancilla qubits such that for all $n$,
+Our first main result is an explicit \QACZ circuit for exact preparation of constant-weight Dicke states, requiring polynomial ancillae. \begin{restatable}[Exact Constant-Weight Dicke in \QACZ]{theorem}{exactdickeqaczero} For any $k=\calO(1)$, there exists a \QACZ circuit for exact preparation of the weight-$k$ Dicke state, using $\calO(n^{k+1})$ ancillae. \end{restatable} As a direct consequence of the lower-bounds of \cite{parham2025quantumcircuitlowerbounds}, we note that \Cref{thm:exact_dicke} implies that \QACZ is not in the first level of the magic hierarchy. \begin{restatable}{corollary}{qaczmagic} \textnormal{\QACZ$\not\subseteq$ \textsf{MH$_1$}} \end{restatable} Our second main result is an explicit circuit for constant-error approximation of the $W$ state (weight-1 Dicke state), using only \emph{constant} ancillae. \begin{restatable}[Approximate $W$ State in \QACZ]{theorem}{approxw} For any constant error $\varepsilon \in (0,1)$ there exists a \QACZ~circuit family $\{C_n\}_{n\in\mathbb{N}}$ with $a=O(1)$ ancilla qubits such that for all $n$,

 where $\calF(\cdot,\cdot)$ denotes the standard state fidelity. \end{restatable} To achieve these results, we rely on the \EXACT$_k$ Boolean function (closely related to the previously described $\THRESH_k$ function) which, for $\x \in \bin^n$, is defined as